Strategic by design: PLM as the enterprise backbone

 Packaging and labeling has a similar set of timely product information requirements.

 Guidelines for avoiding damage in shipment, regulatory requirements on product content and labeling, and retailing issues of package appearance get considered and signed off throughout the development and launch process.

 Customer-facing systems get prepared to support the launch to promote and take orders.
-Using data synchronization and other e-commerce techniques, product information is sent to distributors and retailers, information goes up on the website, and order entry and sales systems are configured to include the product and saleable options.
+Using data synchronization and other e-commerce techniques, product information is sent to distributors and retailers, information goes up on the Website, and order entry and sales systems are configured to include the product and salable options.